Morality and truth

-Matt Slick: Delong bear with me for a few questions while I try and set up the situation, or the argument.
-You get what I'm saying here in a minute.
+Matt Slick: Delong, bear with me for a few questions while I try to set up the situation or the argument.
+You'll get what I'm saying here in a minute.
 It's about morality.
 But I must start somewhere else.

 Matt Slick: Let's start with what truth is.

 Matt Slick: Are you with me?
 Do you want to take about 5 min. out for this?

 Matt Slick: Okay.
 Good.
 If I were to say that I am communicating to you, that would be true.

 Matt Slick: If I were to say that 2+2 equals four, that would also be true.

 Matt Slick: I am sitting in front of the computer.
 That is true.
 I am in my home.
 That is true.

 Matt Slick: Truth corresponds with reality.
 When a statement is made and it corresponds with fact, with actuality, it is said to be true.

 Matt Slick: To say 2+2 equals four is a logical statement.